ContainerSolutions/runbooks/content/posts/python/ordinal-not-in-range.md

 UnicodeEncodeError: 'ascii' codec can't encode character u'\xa1' in position 0: ordinal not in range(128)
 ```

+This issue happens when Python can't correctly work with a string variable.

+Strings can contain any sequence of bytes, but when Python is asked to work with the string, it may decide that the string contains invalid bytes.

-ie one that mentions `ordinal not in range` and/or `codec can't encode character` or `codec can't decode character` then this runbooks is a match.
+In these situations, an error is often thrown that mentions `ordinal not in range`, or `codec can't encode character`, or `codec can't decode character`.

 ## Initial Steps Overview {#initial-steps-overview}